Shane West: Music

 West was the lead singer of punk rock band Jonny Was for "seven or eight years".
 The band was originally known as Average Joe but had to change its name for legal reasons.
 The band contributed to the A Walk to Remember soundtrack, appearing under the names "West, Gould, and Fitzgerald" because they had not yet decided on a new name.
 West described their style as "a pop-punk-type band, more Green Day-ish".

 In November 2005, while What We Do Is Secret was still in production, it was announced that West would be fronting the Germs on tour.
 He performed with the band for nearly five years, doing an American tour (including the 2006 Warped Tour) and a European Tour.
 He described the experience as "more exciting" than acting.
 However, after booking a leading role in Nikita, West had less time to play with the band.
 His last performance was in December 2009.

 In 2015, West reunited with some of his old bandmates from Jonny Was to form a new band called the Twilight Creeps.
 In October 2016, they released their debut album.
 In January 2019, they announced they are releasing their second album on February 1.
-In December of 2020, the Twilight Creeps released their first Christmas song entitled "Poison in the Mistletoe".
+In December 2020, the Twilight Creeps released their first Christmas song entitled "Poison in the Mistletoe".

 Personal life

-West is a sports enthusiast and avid supporter of the New Orleans Saints and LSU Tigers football teams.
-In 2019 he lent his voice to some of the team's pre-season videos.
-He lived in Toronto, Canada, for six years during the filming of the series Nikita.
+West is a supporter of the New Orleans Saints and LSU Tigers football teams.
+In 2019, contributed voice work for some of the Saints' preseason videos.